nir/jupylet/README.md

 for three types of audiences:

 * Computer scientists, researchers, and students of deep reinforcement learning.
-* Music hobbyists, interested in sound synthesis and live music coding.
+* Musicians interested in sound synthesis and live music coding.
 * Kids and their parents interested in learning to program.

 ## TL;DR